Tommatheussen/PlexIssues/README.md

 ### Setting up
 To run the backend server, run the command `node server/server.js` to start.
 The API will be accessible at `localhost:3000/api` (or the configured env port).

 To run the frontend, run the command `npm start` or `ng serve --proxy-config proxy.conf.json`.
 This starts the Angular Typescript compiler and reloads the browser when changes are detected to the source.
+The application will then be accessible at `localhost:4200`.
+The proxy file makes sure all HTTP request for the api route go towards the node server.

 **Instructions on how to run 1 server, hosting both the API and a built frontend will be published later.**